NRA responds to Gillibrand put-down by posting her 2008 letter praising gun-rights group

 “After I got appointed, I went down to Brooklyn to meet with families who had suffered from gun violence in their communities," Gillibrand, who had lived in New York City for several years before holding elected office, said at the time.
 "And you immediately experience the feeling that I couldn’t have been more wrong.
 You know, I only had the lens of upstate New York.”

-At the town hall, Gillibrand went on to call for universal background checks, a bump stock ban, and a federal anti-weapons trafficking law.
+At the town hall, Gillibrand called for universal background checks, a bump stock ban, and a federal anti-weapons trafficking law.
 She also accused the NRA of having a "chokehold" on members of Congress.
 (The Trump administration has already banned bump stocks, over the objections of some conservatives who raised concerns about the constitutionality of the sweeping executive order.)

 Wallace pointed out that Friday's shooting at the Virginia Beach municipal complex would not have been stopped by any of Gillibrand's proposed initiatives, and inquired whether she could provide more specific ideas that could have prevented the murders.